SehwanHong/Artificial-Intelligence/RegNet/index.md

 The focus of this paper is on exploring network structure assuming standard model families including VGG, ResNet, and ResNeXt.
 From relatively unconstrained design space called AnyNet, author apply human-in-the-loop methodology to arrive at a low-dimensional design space consisting of simple "regular" networks called RegNet.

+# Related Work

+### Manual Network design

+The design process behind popular networks, such as VGG, Inception, ResNet, ResNeXt, DenseNet, and MobileNet, was largely manual and focused on discovering new design choices that improve accuracy.
+Author share the goal of discovering new design principles.
+This methodology is analogous to manual design but performed at the design space level.

+### Automated network design

+The network design process has shifted from a manual exploration to more automated network design popularized by NAS.
+Unlike NAS which focuses on the search algorithm, this methodology focus on a paradigm for designing novel design spaces.
+Better design space an improve the efficiency of NAS search algorithm and lead to existence of better models by enriching the design space.

+### Network Scaling

+Both manual and semi-automated network design typically focus on finding best-performing network instances for specific regime.
+The goal of this paper is to discover general design principles that hold across regimes and allow for efficient tuning for the optimal network in any target regime.

+### Comparing network

+The author of [On network design space for visual recognition](../NDSVR) proposed a methodology for comparing and analyzing populations of networks sampled from a design space.
+This distribution-level view is fully alight with goal of finding general design principles.
+Therefore, author adopt this methodology and demonstrate that it can serve as a useful tool for the design space design process.

+### Parameterization

+Final quantized linear parameterization shares similarity with previous work.
+There are two key difference:

+1. provide empirical study justifying the design choices
+2. give insights tinto structural design choices that were not previously understood.